"Networking Buddies" Can Amplify Your Qualifications

 If self-promotion while networking doesn't come naturally for you (and let's face it, networking can be hard enough without the added pressure of touting your skills to the degree you've earned them) then we have a suggestion you'll love.
 In this blog that first appeared in Fairygodboss, iRelaunch CEO and Co-founder Carol Fishman Cohen explains how a "networking buddy" can elaborate on your experience, accolades, and accomplishments for you.

-"The Surprising Networking Hack That You’ll Love if You Hate Self-Promotion" By Carol Fishman Cohen from Fairygodboss Blog
+"The Surprising Networking Hack That You’ll Love if You Hate Self-Promotion"

 Two nights ago, my husband and I were out to dinner with another couple, and we were meeting the husband for the first time.
 We asked him what he did and he proceeded to answer.
 Halfway through, his wife interjected, “Oh Jim’s being modest.
 He is one of the most effective public relations professionals in his industry.
 He gets tapped to direct PR in some of the most challenging and awkward public relations nightmares.
 Remember the New York Times story on x?
 He’s the one who helped the company manage through that.”